Play, Learning and Development

 - Teach your child to wear protective helmets for sports

 As your child learns to walk and crawl, she begins to explore the world around them.
-While exploring gives your child new experiences, it’s important that you keep your child’s living and playing spaces safe.
-Use the Home Safety Checklist to make your home or environment child safe.
+Exploring gives your child new experiences, but it’s important that you keep your child’s living and playing spaces safe.
+Learn how to create a child-friendly home from tips from Parachute Canada.

 Developmental Milestones give you an idea of what things your child may learn at different ages.
 As a parent or caregiver, it’s important to remember that every child is unique.
 Although children grow and develop at different rates, there are common developmental milestones that you should watch for in your child.

 Once your child reaches 18 months, she’s also eligible for a free Enhanced 18 Month Well Baby visit with her doctor where you can discuss your child’s development, early literacy in addition to a full physical examination.

 If you have any concerns about your child’s development or well being, please speak to your family doctor or call us at 905-799-7700 to speak with a Public Health Nurse.